Jesse Eisenberg and Kieran Culkin are magnificent in A Real Pain, the Sundance award winner for screenwriting.

 Overall, A Real Pain is not without its flaws, but is an insightful film on grief, pain, and family nonetheless.
 Jesse Eisenberg shines as a writer here, but it’s Kieran Culkin who steals the show with one of the most lived in and realistic performances I’ve seen in a while.
 This film will forever be a highlight in both of their careers, and truly shows that this is just the beginning.

-A Real Pain premiered at the Sundance Film Festival on January, 2024.
-Read our list of 20 films to watch at Sundance 2024 and take a look at all our Sundance reviews!
+A Real Pain premiered at the Sundance Film Festival in January 2024 and will be released in US theaters on November 1, 2024 and in UK and Irish cinemas on January 10, 2025.
+Read our review of A Different Man and take a look at all our Sundance reviews!